-The previously mentioned utilities are similar in appearance on the screen, whether you are running Windows or Ubuntu.
+The previously mentioned applications are similar in appearance on the screen, whether you are running Windows or Ubuntu.
 Ubuntu does not need antivirus protection.
 The firewall has also been built inside Linux itself.

-Ubuntu with all its programs is free.
+Ubuntu with all its applications is free.